2 The Role of Faculty and Staff

 Faculty who hold the terminal degree in their discipline, show promise of professional development, teach graduate courses, and/or serve on graduate committees may be appointed to adjunct membership of the graduate faculty upon recommendation by the department head and approval by the Graduate Council.
 Faculty who are visiting scholars or hold appointments in other Texas A&M System entities may be appointed to adjunct membership.
 The adjunct member classification is granted for two years and is renewable upon recommendation of the department head and approval of the Graduate Dean.

 When a department needs to hire adjunct faculty, creation of the adjunct position(s) must be approved through normal administrative channels.
 The department head identifies who should be hired to fill adjunct position(s).
 A person being hired for the first time must complete an application form and provide a transcript.
-Additionally, the first time employee must complete an Adjunct Hiring Packet and return that packet to Human Resources on or before their hire date along with a copy of their Social Security Card and other identifying documents for I-9 purposes.
+Additionally, the first time employee must complete an Adjunct Hiring Packet and return that packet to Employee Services on or before their hire date along with a copy of their Social Security Card and other identifying documents for I-9 purposes.

 Advertising of adjunct positions should be done periodically.
 A department may maintain an applicant pool from the applications submitted in response to these periodic advertisements.